Dry Eye Syndrome and Blepharitis

 - oral omega-3-fatty acid supplements which have been proven to be of benefit

-- treatment of eyelid rim oil gland inflammation (blepharitis), that is commonly seen with dry eye
+- treatment of eyelid rim oil gland inflammation (blepharitis) frequently contributes to dry eye

 - lifestyle modification (humidifiers, positioning of vents/fans/computer screens, etc.)